-We’re happy to announce that our training courses will be launched in India in Summer 2019* and if you are interested in training to become a Play Therapist with the largest and most progressive organisation governing Therapeutic Play and Play Therapy, please contact Rochelle Rajan (email@example.com) to find out more information.
+If you are interested in training to become a Play Therapist with the largest and most progressive organisation governing Therapeutic Play and Play Therapy, please contact our PTI India CEO, Rochelle Rajan (firstname.lastname@example.org) to find out more information.

 Play Therapy International is the largest and most progressive organisation governing therapeutic play, and play therapy.